alo9507/JustKeepClicking/content/blog/pair-programmaing-true-cost-of-software-development/index.md

 Where number of programmers is taken to mean <i>independently operating</i> programmers.
 The argument goes that if two programmers are coalesced onto a single task, then the time to release will lengthen.

-But this is <b>not</b> the time to release equation.
+But this is <b>not</b> even close to a comprehensive Time to Release equation.
 The truth, as usual, is much more subtle.

 Let's progressively introduce complexities to this time-to-release (TTR) equation untl we arrive at a more realistic notion of what factors effect time to release.